-The Company has registered approx. 6% growth in Financial Year 2022-23 in its turnover.
-The Company has continued its cycle of growth.
-The Company saw continuous fluctuation in price of the raw materials in the year.
-This has led to marginal 2% fall in the Net Profit of the Company.
+The Company has witnessed 10% fall in its turnover, due to reduction in material prices.
+There is no reduction in the volume of the business.
+But the price of the finished goods have come down, which has led to the fall in the turnover for the company.
+This has led to marginal fall in the Net Profit of the Company.
 Your directors expect better performance in the next year.